erickgnclvs/flask-movie-app/README.md

 After 5 months of CS50, I finally started my final project.

-It is going to be a Web Application in which you will be able to select movies and series from a database fed by IMDb API and add them to a favourites list
+It is going to be a Web Application in which you will be able to select movies and series from a database fed by IMDb API and add them to a favorites list

 It will be implemented on Python 3.10.6 with Flask 2.2.2.